-While some plain and solid fabrics are stored in-house at designers’ ateliers, most come from fabric mills in exotic places around the world.
-“Many designers have favorites they work with again and again,” Cho says, and depending on the type of fabric he’s looking for, he’ll source from various mills based on their specialties.
-A few of Cho’s favorites include family-run lace mills in Calais, France, small family-owned silk mills in the Lake Como area of Italy, and specialty beading and fabric manipulation houses in India.
+What's more, while some plain and solid fabrics are stored in-house at designers’ ateliers, most come from fabric mills in exotic places around the world.
+“Many designers have favorites they work with again and again,” Cho shares, and depending on the type of fabric he’s looking for, he’ll source from various mills based on their specialties.
+A few of his favorites include a family-run lace mill in Calais, France, a small family-owned silk mill in the Lake Como area of Italy, and specialty beading and fabric manipulation houses in India.

 If this is a new design that’s being considered for a future collection, it’ll then be fit and refit multiple times before getting a final review from the head designer.
 Upon receiving approval, the wedding dress is then presented to buyers and editors during Bridal Fashion Week.
 “That’s how brides get their first glimpses of the design,” Cho explains.

-Then once the gown is made, Cho explains that it goes through quality control prior to shipping to ensure embellishments are secure and the design is perfect.
-The preparations aren’t over when the bride receives the dress, though.
-“It takes multiple fittings and alterations before the final wedding gown is ready to be worn,” Cho notes, which is why he suggests ordering your dress at least eight to 10 months before your big day and leaving two months for alterations.
+Once the gown is made, Cho explains that it goes through quality control prior to shipping; this is when designers ensure embellishments are secure and the overall look is perfect.
+However, the preparations aren’t over once the bride receives the dress.
+“It takes multiple fittings and alterations before the final wedding gown is ready to be worn,” Cho notes, which is why he suggests ordering your look at least eight to 10 months before your big day and leaving two months for alterations.

-What Makes Wedding Dresses Different From Other Dresses?
+What Makes Wedding Gowns Different from Other Dresses?

-Outside of the aesthetics, the process to receive a wedding dress is much longer than your standard formal frock.
-And once you receive your gown, it usually requires more fittings and tailoring than a standard special occasion dress.
+Outside of aesthetics, the process to receive a wedding dress is much longer than your standard formal frock.
+And once you receive your gown, it usually requires more fittings and tailoring than standard occasionwear.

 Some dresses require over 1,000 pins to craft the ornamentation.